Creating a compilation workflow for SASS with Grunt

 • Gérald Barré

-Grunt allows you to automate repetitive tasks such as minifying JavaScript or CSS files, launching tests, and so on.
-Good news: Grunt is fully integrated with Visual Studio 2015, so it's time to use it.
-In this article we will see how to automate the process of generating a minified CSS file from a SASS file:
+Grunt lets you automate repetitive tasks such as minifying JavaScript or CSS files, running tests, and more.
+Grunt is fully integrated with Visual Studio 2015, so it's a great time to put it to use.
+In this article, we will see how to automate generating a minified CSS file from a SASS file:

-The goal is also to generate a source map file based on the SASS source file to simplify the debug:
+The goal is also to generate a source map file from the SASS source file to simplify debugging:

 We will need the following Nodejs packages:

-To do this, simply declare them in the packages.json file located at the root of the project:
+To do this, declare them in the package.json file at the root of the project:

 JSON